k7n4n5t3w4rt/GoodThing/README.md

 Your code here.
 ```

-[8] Generate your static site for GitHub pages, S3, etc.
+[8] Generate your static site in the `/public` folder for GitHub pages, S3, etc.

 ```
 npm run generate